Content

 Just like people often take part in therapy for very different reasons, people often have different expectations about what they’ll get from therapy.

-Your therapist will work with you to help you learn more about yourself, work towards your goals and make informed, effective decisions.
-In order to do this, it’s important that they’re fully aware of what you expect from them.
+Your therapist will work with you to help you learn more about yourself, establish and work toward your new goals, and make informed, effective decisions.
+In order to help make these positive changes, it’s important that they’re fully aware of what you expect from them.

 As always, try to answer this question as openly and honestly as possible.
 Remember that your therapist is there to listen to you.